sblab-bioinformatics/G4-vs-TFs/Genomic_association_testing.md

 [GAT_HepG2_opOQS.sh](Scripts/GAT_HepG2_opOQS.sh)

+## Visualization
+Results for different randomizations were combined and visualized [using a custom R script](Scripts/HepG2_GAT-analysis.R).

+# Comparison of enrichment in K562 and HepG2
+To assess whether binding  at endogenous G4s is a generall feature of TFs, the enrichment in K562 and HepG2 were compared [using a custom R script](Scripts/GAT_K562_vs_HepG2.R).

 # G4 secondary structure vs primary sequence

 G4-ChIP sites are inherently G-rich.
 Perform association analysis for [control sites](G4-ChIP-seq.md#g4-control-data-set-oqs-in-open-chromatin-around-tss) that do not form G4 structures, but otherwise share very similar genomic features. (open chromatin, G4-forming potential, around TSS).
 The script used is [GAT_opOQs-noBG4_1kbupstreamTSS__DHS.sh](Scripts/GAT_opOQs-noBG4_1kbupstreamTSS__DHS.sh).
 Compare enrichment in endogenous G4s to control sites using [custom R script](Scripts/G4structure_vs_sequence.R)